-The park has access to electricity, potable water, and sewer services.
-There are lights on the parking lot but not on the field where DMS operations will take place.
-There is no security on the property, but there is some fencing around the property.
-Ingress for trucks hauling debris could be achieved via West Pipeline Road.
-Given the proximity of the property to the apartments, there is very little buffer to aid in noise control.
-This will be a consideration in determining how DMS operations may disrupt residents and in determining hours of operations.
-There is a channel/creek that runs along the south end of the area being considered for DMS operations.
+There is access to electricity, water, and sewer, and there is lighting on the parking lots and driveway.
+The park has good drainage.
+Ingress for trucks hauling debris could be achieved via West McDonwell School Road.
+There is no site security or fencing.
+Given the proximity to residences, there is no buffer to aid in noise control.
+This will be a consideration in determining how DMS operations may disrupt residents and determining hours of operations.